justusvaltonen/cheatsheetsShared/README.md

 -Rewrite you own fingerprint rules.
 Create the CLI-tool later.
 It may take some time.
 Have the program take in the settings as parameter so anyone can make their own language.

 -Who/what is accessing my account?

+-Win the skills.github.com

+-Create a vault of some sort.
+At least get credential.helper <custom> to work

+-Create an easy way of migrating away from GH and other service providers.
+One should always have at least 2 providers occupied and 2 extra options waiting for a catastrophy

+-How did the varials transfer again between apps?
+How about other data.
+I've had some problems with some excel format.
+Use many passpoints and alternative routes to move data

+-Is it possible to create your own SW license?
+I'd like to use some "all goes" license, but make it so that the original author and contributors are credited.
+Also sources of info should be available.